 Warning, techie bit!
 I wrote, I installed the drives and configured RAID 10, in reality, I did do some testing beforehand.
 RAID, or Redundant Array of Independent Disks, is a storage virtualization technology which combines multiple disks into one or more partitions to achieve better performance, resiliency (the ability of the partition/s (my data) to survive a drive failure) or both, based on the balancing act of prioritizing the features most important to you.

-With a 6 bay NAS and 5 drives, I had 2 options, RAID 6 or RAID 10.
-I initially built a RAID 6 array with all 5 drives, the result was 17 TB of storage, compared to 11 TB with RAID 10, the latter based on 4 active drives and 1 hot spare.
+With a 6 bay NAS and 5 drives, I had 2 options, RAID 6 (with all 5 drives) or RAID 10 using 4 drives plus 1 as a hot spare.
+Storage space with 6 was higher, 17 TB versus 11 TB with RAID 10.
 The write speed of RAID 6 was 50% slower than RAID 10 and read was 25% slower.
 The RAID 6 array rebuild time (what happens after a drive fails) was significantly longer, in my case over 24 hours.

 RAID 6 is technically more survivable if you only have a single NAS, and only then if you can accept the slower write performance.
 Given that all of my data resides on the NAS, read/write performance is essential to me, so RAID 10 is what I decided to use.
 In my opinion, the 2nd NAS in real time synchronization mode provides the additional resiliency I lost by choosing 10 over 6, as well as giving me the added benefit of off-site security.